centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 ### Host basic information

-* The **Name** field defines the host name that will be used by the Monitoring Engine.
-The following characters are not authorized: `~!$%^&|'"<>?,()=*{}` and spaces.
+* **Name**: the host name used by the Monitoring Engine.
+Cannot contain `~!$%^&|'"<>?,()=*{}` and spaces.
-* The **Alias** is another name for the host, spaces and characters unauthorized in the name are allowed here.
+* **Alias**: another name for the host, spaces and characters unauthorized in the name are allowed here.
 You may also use the alias to look up the host using the Name search bar.
-* The **Address** field defines the IP address or DNS name of the host.
+* **Address**: IP address or DNS name of the host.
 The **Resolve** button tests the domain name by questioning the DNS server configured on the central server.
 If given a DNS name, the Resolve button will also replace the text with the matching IP address.
-* The **SNMP Community & Version** fields contain the name of the community and the SNMP version.
+* **SNMP Community & Version**: name of the community and the SNMP version.
-* The **Monitoring server** field indicates which one amongst Central, a poller or a remote server will be charged with monitoring this host.
+* **Monitoring server**: which one amongst Central, a poller or a remote server will be charged with monitoring this host.
-* The **Timezone** field indicates the time zone location of the host.
+* **Timezone**: the time zone location of the host.
+Note that the timezone established here is what determines the time of the checks of this host.
-* The **Templates** field enables us to associate one or more host templates with this object to quickly configure it.
+* **Templates**: associate one or more [host templates](../../../../pp/integrations/plugin-packs/getting-started/introduction.md) with this object.

-If multiple templates would modify the same field, the properties of the template placed above the others will be applied.
+If multiple [templates](../templates.md#definition) would modify the same field, the properties of the [template](../templates.md#definition) placed above the others will be applied.

 ###SCHEMA GOES HERE